-The best managers know that 1-on-1 meetings are an essential part of maintaining employee engagement, driving performance development, and keeping all of your team members aligned.
-But have these important conversations that were once a moment to connect with colleagues lost their lustre in the era of video conferencing fatigue?
+The best managers know that one-on-one meetings are an essential part of maintaining employee engagement, driving performance development, and keeping all of your team members aligned.
+But have these important conversations that were once a moment to connect with colleagues lost their luster in the era of video meeting fatigue?

 Awkward delays and other technological glitches can make communication more stilted in a virtual meeting, and discussions might not flow as naturally.
-Remote 1-on-1s make building authentic relationships with employees more of a challenge.
+Remote one-on-one meetings make building authentic relationships with employees more of a challenge.

 Instead of the regular “how are you doing?” start the conversation with a more unique prompt that will get the conversation rolling.
 Try one of these:

-Pssst…you can select your next conversation opener from dozens of suggestions (including the ones above) in Officevibe’s complete 1-on-1 tool.
+Pssst…you can select your next conversation opener from dozens of suggestions (including the ones above) in Officevibe’s complete one-on-one tool.

-Remote meetings can start to blur from one into the next, making them feel unproductive and less personal.
-When it comes to 1-on-1s, this monotony is particularly troublesome as it can threaten the sense of purpose employees feel at work.
+Remote meetings can start to blur from one into the next, making meetings feel unproductive and less personal.
+When it comes to one-on-one meetings, this monotony is particularly troublesome as it can threaten the sense of purpose employees feel at work.

 Bring everything discussed back to its purpose to remind employees why their work is important.
 Connect feedback, employee goals, and other talking points to things like:

 It’s easier to connect employees to the bigger picture when their individual goals align with the team’s goals.
-Set and connect individual and team goals, track progress in 1-on-1s, and maintain meeting notes all in one place with Officevibe.
+Set and connect individual and team goals, track progress in one on one meetings, and maintain meeting notes all in one place with Officevibe.